colab-coop/bylaws/ARTICLE-7.markdown

 ### Section 7.2 Terms Defined

+"Surplus" shall be defined as the excess of revenues and gains over expenses and losses for a fiscal year attributed to Member-Owners.

-"Profit" shall be defined as the excess of revenues and gains over expenses and losses for a fiscal year.
+"Profit" shall be defined as the excess of revenues and gains over expenses and losses for a fiscal year attributed to non-Member-Owners.

 “Loss” shall be defined as the excess of expenses and losses over revenues and gains for a fiscal year.

-Items (a) to (b) in Section 7.2 shall be determined in accordance with generally accepted accounting principles and shall be computed without regard to any patronage refunds, capital allocations, or income taxes.

 "Collective Account" shall be defined as a permanent capital account, not to be distributed to Members.